-Entering his fifth season with the Mocs, Dr. Jay Blackman is the Associate Athletics Director for Communications and Marketing.
+Entering his sixth season with the Mocs, Dr. Jay Blackman is the Associate Athletics Director for Communications and Marketing.
 He began his career at UTC as the Director of Communications and Media Relations in December 2008 and was named Assistant A.D. in July 2010.

 Blackman currently oversees Chattanooga's communications and creative services efforts.
 Specifically, he is the sport contact for UTC football, wrestling and tennis teams.
-He was promoted to Associate A.D., adding marketing and promotions oversight to his responsibilities in September 2012.
+He was promoted to Associate A.D., adding marketing and promotions oversight to his responsibilities, in September 2012.
 He added men’s basketball oversight in 2013.

-Since joining the Mocs in December 2008, Blackman has implemented a broad communications plan that transformed the traditional Sports Information Office into an aggressive, forward-thinking public relations arm of the athletics department.
-Under his leadership, GoMocs.com, the official web site of UTC Athletics, has seen record growth, while media coverage of Mocs athletics increased over 20% in the last year.
+Since joining the Mocs in December 2008, Blackman has implemented a broad communications plan that has helped UTC received unprecedented coverage, locally and nationally.
+Under his leadership, GoMocs.com, the official web site of UTC Athletics, has seen record growth, while media coverage of Mocs athletics has increased each year.

 Blackman has also solidified his unit as a key member of the Mocs external staff.
-This group has put together marketing and communications plans that resulted in record attendance at home events and earned nine NACMA "Best of" Awards over the last three years.
+This group has put together marketing and communications plans that resulted in record attendance at home events and earned 12 NACMA "Best of" Awards over the last five years.
 His 2011 Football Media Guide was also recognized as No. 2 in the nation at the FCS level by CoSIDA while his 2013 Wrestling Media Guide was No. 3 in the country.

 Prior to UTC, Blackman spent seven years at the University of New Mexico where he was the primary contact for men's basketball, men's soccer and men's golf.
 He also oversaw the athletics department official website, www.GoLobos.com.